qt911025/d20m-srd-zhcn/target/4Future未来/11FutureStarships.md

 A starship without a point-defense system does not threaten ships that enter or pass through its fighting space or adjacent squares.
 PROVOKING AN ATTACK OF OPPORTUNITY
 Two actions can provoke attacks of opportunity: moving out of a threatened square, and performing an action within a threatened square that distracts the pilot and forces her to do something other than evade incoming fire.
-Moving Out of a Threatened Square: When a starship moves out of a threatened square, it generally provokes an attack of opportunity.
-There are two important exceptions, however.
-A starship doesn’t provoke an attack of opportunity if it limits its movement to a single 500-foot shift or if it withdraws (see Withdraw).
+Moving Out of a Threatened Square: When a starship moves out of a threatened square, it generally provokes an attack of opportunity. 但有两个重要的例外。A starship doesn’t provoke an attack of opportunity if it limits its movement to a single 500-foot shift or if it withdraws (see Withdraw).
 Thus, if the square a starship occupies at the beginning of its turn is a threatened square, any movement it makes provokes an attack of opportunity (unless it withdraws or limits it move to a single 500-foot shift).
 If it doesn’t start in a threatened square but moves into one, it must stop there, or else it provokes an attack of opportunity as it leaves that square.
 Performing an Action that Distracts the Pilot: